Diary of Ebenezer 'Edward' Barron, 1901 - Part 5

 and spreading my bed

-while was sopping wet
+which was sopping wet

-on top of it stripped &
+on top of it - I stripped &

-turned in, The rain came
+turned in - The rain came

 down again, but I was so

-[[?]] and done up that I went
+tired, & done up that I went

-to sleep & continues to do
+to sleep, & continued to do

 so peacefully until morning